eiffel-community/eiffel-intelligence/wiki/markdown/configuration.md

 ### Failed notifications

-Should the subscription notification for some reason fail, the notification is stored in a database, and **failed.notification.database-name** property defines what that database should be called.
-It is also possible to configure what the collection name for failed notifications should be. **notification.ttl.value** tells Eiffel Intelligence how long a failed notification will be stored in the database before deletion.
+Should the subscription notification for some reason fail.
+It is possible to configure what the collection name for failed notifications should be in the property **failed.notification.collection-name**. **notification.ttl.value** tells Eiffel Intelligence how long a failed notification will be stored in the database before deletion.
 With **notification.failAttempt** property, it is possible to configure the number of attempts Eiffel Intelligence will retry to make a REST POST notification when a subscription is triggered.

-* failed.notification.database-name
 * failed.notification.collection-name
 * notification.ttl.value
 * notification.failAttempt